 Disease site teams, or multidisciplinary care teams, are specialists from each diagnostic, treatment and supportive care discipline working together in the same facility where state-of-the-art cancer treatment is given, and relevant research is conducted.

 Experts across the nation agree: Multidisciplinary care is the gold standard for treating cancer patients.
 From tumor board meetings where physicians review and discuss treatment options to specialized teams that focus on some of the most prevalent cancers affecting Gulf Coast residents, multidisciplinary care takes many shapes at the Center.

 During cancer treatment, there may be a need for facial plastic and reconstructive surgery.
-Mary Bird Perkins Cancer Center and our partners offer this service to provide you with comprehensive care.
+Mary Bird Perkins Cancer Center in Baton Rouge and our partners offer this service to provide you with comprehensive care.

-The Head and Neck Center provides services from well-renowned doctors with expertise in treating cancer and providing comprehensive evaluation and treatment of disorders of the head and neck region.
+The Head and Neck Center in Baton Rouge provides services from well-renowned doctors with expertise in treating cancer and providing comprehensive evaluation and treatment of disorders of the head and neck region.

 Maintaining good nutrition and a proper diet is important when going through cancer treatment.
 Doctors and researchers have found that patients who eat well during their treatment periods are better able to withstand the side effects and possible stress related to treatment.

 Studies show that newly diagnosed cancer patients rate their quality of care higher and report fewer problems if they receive support from a patient navigator.
 This is why Mary Bird Perkins Cancer Center, in conjunction with its hospital partners, offers navigation services for every patient from diagnosis through treatment and survivorship.
 In addition to easing concerns, answering questions, coordinating care and assisting patients and their families with informed decision-making, patient navigators also schedule consultations with other patient support services.
 Patient navigation services are made possible by the generosity of the community.